vandavey/SvcScan/README.md

 ```powershell
 svcscan.exe -t 4000 -T 8 -p 80,443,20-40 localhost
 ```
+> The default thread pool size will be used if the specified thread count is greater than 32.

 Scan ports `6667` and `6697` against `192.168.1.100` with verbose output displayed and save a JSON scan report to file path `svcscan-test.json`: